Can’t sleep tonight. It happens. Not very much but it happens.

 Praying for Christian leaders.
 My heart is heavy.

-Leadership circa 2017 is SO difficult.
 Throw the devil (yes, I believe in such stuff) into the mix and the task can seem overwhelming.
 I know some great leaders (and even better people) traversing tough stretches of highway right now.
+Leaders are increasingly making decisions in the face of “no win” scenarios and public criticism is relentless.

 How to Support Leaders